-A hard disk can contain as many as four partitions, including a DOS partition, multiple NetWare partitions, or non-NetWare partitions (such as Windows\ NT\ or UNIX).
+A hard disk can contain as many as four partitions, including a DOS partition, multiple NetWare partitions, or non-NetWare partitions (such as Windows NT\ or UNIX).
 The disk can also contain free space assigned to the Novell Storage Services (NSS) file system.

-A NetWare partition consists of a data area and can also contain a Hot FixTM Redirection Area used for disk sector sparing (maintaining a spare sector per track in case another sector becomes defective).
+A NetWare partition consists of a data area.
 The logical sector 0 of a NetWare partition is the first sector of the data area available to applications, such as the traditional NetWare file system.
 This data area is referred to as a logical partition.
-See "Logical Partitions" on page 11.
+See "Logical Partitions" on page 9.